odipar/spread/README.md

 Notice that the full trace holds the final value 21.
 Alternatively, we may choose to destroy the trace by requesting its head.

 Indeed, destroying data in SPREAD is certainly possible, but directly goes against the grain of SPREAD.
 That said, keeping all traces is not always an option (due to memory constraints).
-So in that case, it is better to cryptographically sign a trace, rather to destroy it.
+So in that case, it is better to cryptographically sign a trace, rather than to destroy it.
 With signing, it remains possible to fully authenticate every computation.

 Authenticating a trace can be achieved by prefixing a tilde `~` to any expression.
 When such expression is evaluated, it will yield a default 128 bit cryptographic hash of its trace, together with its final value.
 In similar fashion, more cryptographic bits can be acquired by prefixing more consecutive tildes.